 Online video has become increasingly popular with consumers of every age over the last few years.
 Everyone’s always raving over the latest and greatest beer commercial.
 Your coworker is always peeking over the cubicle to show you the latest viral Facebook video.
 Your friend is tagging you in Instagram video giveaways on the daily.

 Want to know why consumers love video so much?
 It’s effortless.
 They’re able to get the most information in the shortest amount of time possible … and they don’t have to read anything at all!
-Watching video is more enjoyable, effortless and valuable for them, and creating video can be all those things for you too if you have the right information and use it in an effective way.
+Watching video is more enjoyable, effortless and valuable for them, and video marketing content can be all those things for you too if you have the right information and use it in an effective way.

 Why Video Marketing Is Important for Your Small Business

 Video marketing is one of the best ways to create greater engagement with your audience.
 It lets consumers feel like they’re involved in what you’ve been up to because they can watch it happen, instead of read about it happening.

 Video doesn’t have to be burdensome — we’re not talking Golden Globe motion picture here.
 We mean short, simple videos to use in your marketing strategy.
 You may think that you’re by no means a movie producer and your audience isn’t going to wanna see your less-than-perfect filming capabilities.
 But think about it — how many videos a day do you watch online?
 Out of those videos, how many of them, whether they’re on Instagram, Facebook, YouTube or anywhere really, are high-quality, award-winning videos?
 Most aren’t, and that’s okay because imperfect video marketing content is authentic.
 The goal with video marketing is not to win awards for incredible filmmaking, it’s to increase your brand’s authenticity.
 So chill out Ron Howard, you’re here to connect with customers.